 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and US CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

 Botswana is a developing nation but is in the upper half of the world's economies.
-Located north of South Africa, its climate is semiarid with warm winters and hot summers.
-Desert climate in portions of this country may aggravate respiratory conditions.
+Located in southern Africa (north of South Africa and east of Namibia), the climate is classified as predominantly dry (semi arid).

 See also: Library article for Yellow Fever